homerchen19/nba-bar/README.md

 </p>
 <br />

+### Schedule

+Select a date, and NBA Bar will show the game schedule for that date, including information on game time, result and more.

+### Standings

+Display two conferences' regular season standings.

 ### Preview

 Click a future match.
 Compare two teams' season stats easily.

-### Schedule

-Select a date, and NBA Bar will show the game schedule for that date.

-### Standings

-Display two conferences' regular season standings.

 ## 🛠️ Development